cemu-project/Cemu/BUILD.md

 API isn't support on macOS, Vulkan must be used.
 Additionally Vulkan must be used through the Molten-VK compatibility layer

-:warning: Take note of which kind of Mac you have -- Intel or Apple Silicon -- as the steps below differ for them.
+The rest of this section will walk you through the process of setting up and building Cemu on a Mac, whether it's an Intel or Apple Silicon machine.

 ### First time setup for Apple Silicon Macs